catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

   ...

 ```
 There is no metadata about the roi locations.
 The file with the `.roi` extension is mostly empty.
-I think Imaris software was used on the peprocessed data to estimat the dendritic spine density.
+I think Imaris software was used on the preprocessed data to estimate the dendritic spine density.
 A full example file can be found in `src/surmeier_lab_to_nwb/zhai2025/assets/example_pth_file.pty`.

 #### Figure 4I